syncfusion-content/uwp-docs/uwp/Image-Editor/SaveandResetEvents.md

         private void editor_BeginReset(object sender, BeginResetEventArgs args)
             {
-                args.Cancel = true; //It restricts resetting image to initial loaded image.
+                args.Cancel = true; //It restricts resetting the image to its initial loaded state.
             }

 {% endhighlight %}

 ## EndReset

-This event occurs when reset has been completed.
+This event occurs when the reset has been completed.

 {% highlight C# %}

+        using Windows.UI.Xaml.Controls;

         public MainPage()
             {